jmillerv/go-dj/README.md

 ### Web Radio
 The `web_radio` file is able to take in a web radio address and play it through your go-dj.

+**Note** thus far only .pls streams are provably working.
+An outstanding [issue](https://github.com/jmillerv/go-dj/issues/37) exists to dig into why some other streams don't work.

 ## Feature Requests
 I've built this out for my specific use case and released it to the public when I considered it feature complete.
 Suggestions are welcome for adding additional features.